celestiaorg/docs/docs/developers/integrate-celestia.md

 ### RPC and querying

-In celestia-app, only the standard RPC endpoints for Tendermint and the Cosmos-SDK are exposed.
+In `celestia-app`, only the standard RPC endpoints for Tendermint and the Cosmos-SDK are exposed.
 We do not currently add or subtract any core functionality, but this could change in the future.
 The same goes for querying data from the chain.

-In celestia-node, the Data Availability node client, there is a JSON-RPC API that allows you to interact directly with Celestia's Data Availability layer.
+In `celestia-node`, the Data Availability node client, there is a JSON-RPC API that allows you to interact directly with Celestia's Data Availability layer.
 The guide for it can be found [here](https://docs.celestia.org/developers/node-tutorial).